frapaoli/A_star_algorithm/README.md

 - We loop through the neighbors and, if they are not present in the cost map or the current cost is less than the map cost, we add it to the cost, from and open data structures.

 If we exit the while loop because the open list is empty but no solution has been found, it means that the `start` and `end` nodes are not connected.

+rebuild_path_single_thread
+rebuilds the path from "start" to "stop" node in case a single thread has all the information needed to do it (not possible in the Decentralized A*).

 ### Centralized A*